mer-hybris/hadk.sailfishos.org/new-device-build.rst

 Do a build
 ``````````

-You'll probably need to iterate this a few times to spot missing repos, tools, configs etc:
+You'll probably need to iterate this a few times to spot missing repositories,
+tools, configuration files and others:

 .. code-block:: console